AetherModel/Aether/README.md

 sudo port install netcdf-cxx4
 ```

-If you want the gcc version of netcdf, then:
+If you want the gcc version of netcdf (recommended), then:
 ```bash
 sudo port install netcdf-cxx4 +gcc10
 ```